 The Gateway design will tell the stories of our deep cultural heritage both on the proposed site and for Kāpiti Island.
 The conservation story for the Island is also significant.
 It will use digital technology to showcase the many activities and places you can visit in our district.

 The Gateway visitor centre will improve access to information about things to do in our district, but it will not operate as an i-SITE.
 You will not be able to make bookings for accommodation, travel or activities at the Gateway visitor centre, with the exception of booking a trip to Kāpiti Island.

-Council staff will explore a range of additional funding opportunities for this project to reduce the potential cost to Kāpiti ratepayers.
+Council staff are exploring a range of additional funding opportunities for the proposed Gateway project to help to reduce the potential cost to Kāpiti ratepayers.
 This includes additional sources of capital funds and ongoing sponsorship to help offset operating costs.

 We invited five architects to submit concepts for the Gateway building.
 Four accepted the invitation – two from Kāpiti and two from Wellington.
 We limited the invitations to five as we paid for the competition entries, to help encourage local participation.
 Engaging in tender processes can be very costly for small architects and we did not want the cost of participating to be a barrier to entry.

 The selection panel that chose the concept consisted of the project Governance Group, comprising representatives from Ngāti Toa and Te Āti Awa, the Department of Conservation, Council and the independent Chair, George Hickton, plus two independent architects.